-As Scrum and Agile Principles continue to integrate into more and more businesses, practitioners often have practical questions about how roles such as Product Owner fit into the existing organizational chart and to whom they should report.
+As Scrum and Agile Principles continue to integrate into more and more businesses, practitioners often have practical questions about how roles such as Product Owner fit into the existing organizational chart.
+So who do Product Owners report to in Scrum?

 In Scrum, the Product Owner is directly accountable to their stakeholders and typically reports to the person that is responsible for the product and controls the budget.
 This can include the CEO, a Product Manager, a Vice President, or others, but ideally, this person will not have a strong impact on the PO’s day-to-day work and autonomy.